RalphBacon/ESP32-Variable-Passing-Using-Queues-Global-Vars/README.md

 But this is a **Deep Dive** so we do cover the subject properly.

 As if that is not enough we also cover an alternative way of passing values between tasks - but is it any better?
-I'll leave that for your to decide.
+I'll leave that for you to decide.

 As an extra (as if this video is not already long enough) we investigate how the Prime Number calculator suddenly increases its processing time from around 60 milliseconds to 1.7 seconds.
 What is going on?